evelynchang0605/evelynchang0605/README.md

 - 👋 Hi, I’m @evelynchang0605
 - 👀 I’m interested in movie watching
 - 🌱 I’m currently learning 'Kotlin' and 'Flutter' to make an App
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me e-mail: yummy86605@gmail.com

 <!---
 evelynchang0605/evelynchang0605 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.